 When you're shopping for a new MTB GPS computer it can be challenging to navigate the vast spec sheets that come along with even the most basic units, so in the list below we’ll help you to wade through the tech jargon and help to find and buy the best GPS computer for mountain biking.

 The best MTB GPS computers you can buy

-As Wahoo’s latest (and most expensive) computer to date, it’s also the first to have a colour screen.
-The colours, however, have been used sparingly, only appearing in specific training and navigational features, to bring attention to information, not just for the sake of having a colour screen.
+As Wahoo’s latest (and most expensive) computer to date, it’s also the first to have a color screen.
+The colors, however, have been used sparingly, only appearing in specific training and navigational features, to bring attention to information, not just for the sake of having a color screen.

 In addition to more training metrics than most know what to do with, Wahoo has also upgraded the Roam’s navigation capabilities.
 The computer can guide you to a location stored on the device, provide directions from your current location to the beginning of a route, pan and zoom on the map to find a specific place or take you back where you started.

 With a claimed 17 hours of battery life, the Roam carries over Wahoo’s nifty phone integration for easy setup and customization, free worldwide map downloads and the brand’s signature quick-zoom function which lets you increase or decrease the data fields showing with the push of a button.